-Weak eigenspace hunters are beings seeking out the disruptive eigenmodes and defusing them.
+Weak eigenspace hunters seeking out the disruptive eigenmodes and defuse them.
 When chaos controllers detect unexpected instabilities the hunters explore the system (be it a planetary climate, interstellar stock markets or a computer network) to find the weak eigenspace of disruption.
 Once identified it is removed, either by making the eigenvalues large enough to be controllable or by removing the source.
 For example, in weather control it is common that isolated mountains produce von Karman vortices that disrupt circulation control; by removing the mountains or reshaping them slightly to modify the vortices the control can be improved.
 Similarly political and economic control can be achieved, although the complication of having many agents with different agendas and possibly even their own chaos control makes the effectiveness much more variable.

 It should be noted that weak eigenspaces can also be introduced, and accusations of chaos warfare have been made for many millennia.
 Finding evidence is extraordinarily hard, and only a handful of documented cases exist.
 The most famous was the 8832-8850 disruption of Thryjvor Prefecture where Bangingitax infiltrators successfully caused an estimated 4 petacredit loss in efficiency without being discovered for 18 years.
 When they were discovered it was due to a deep agent sent by Dominion authorities to infiltrate the Bangingitax for completely unrelated reasons.

 Weak eigenspace hunters are educated and employed across civilised space, but the most well-known education or programming institutions are all located within the Negentropy Alliance for obvious cultural reasons, despite the efforts that have been spent on creating chaos-free complex systems in the Alliance.
 Eigenspace hunters of various kinds (and complexity management consultancy, software and skill) has been a large part of Negentropic export since the end of the Version War.

 Chaos (physics) - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
 A defining quality of most complex (whether living or non-living) systems.

 Chaos theory is the branch of mathematics, simulation, and applied cosmology that deals with chaos.